xpack/web-jekyll/_posts/releases/aarch64-none-elf-gcc/2022-05-30-aarch64-none-elf-gcc-v11-2-1-1-2-released.md

 ### Text User Interface (TUI)

 Support for TUI was added to GDB.
-The `ncurses` library (v6.3) was added to the distribution.
+The `ncurses` library was added to the distribution.

 {% include note.html content="TUI is not available on Windows." %}

+### No Guile

+Due to the difficulties of building standalone Guile libraries on all platforms, support for Guile scripting in GDB is currently not available.

 ## Bug fixes